-The U.S. Bureau of Labor Statistics (BLS) projects that more than 76,000 art directors will be employed in 2024, with more than 6,000 additional positions available since 2010 – most of them in the advertising, specialized design and public relations sectors.
+The U.S. Bureau of Labor Statistics (BLS) projects that more than 76,000 art directors will be employed in 2024 – most of them in the advertising, specialized design and public relations sectors.
 Employment opportunities in traditional print media are expected to decline.

 As online and digital media steadily eclipse traditional print media, art directors will need to be proficient in Internet design, branding and marketing.

 The field is projected to be highly competitive, and art directors likely will need top-tier credentials and training to remain marketable.